-1.3.2.2 The Associate Dean for Predoctoral Clinical Education
+1.4.2.4 The Associate Dean of Clinical Education

-FUNCTION OF JOB: Reports to and serves at the pleasure of the Vice President for Academic Affairs and Dean.
-Is administratively responsible for Years 3 and 4 of the curriculum as well as those components of the clinical curriculum that occur in Year 1 and Year 2 .Serves as administrative head of the Department of Clinical Science faculty, the Department of Osteopathic Principles and Practice faculty and the Clinical Evaluation Center.
+FUNCTION OF JOB: Reports to and serves at the pleasure of the Vice President of Academic Affairs and Dean.
+Is administratively responsible for Years 3 and 4 of the curriculum as well as those components of the clinical curriculum.